baellilac/utp-scholarship_eligibility_system/FINAL_REPORT.md

 - Real-time eligibility prediction
 - Probability scores for transparency
 - Predictions from all three models for comparison
+- **Specific Scholarship Recommendations**:
+  - Personalized eligibility status for four major scholarship providers:
+    - **PETRONAS Scholarship**: Requires CGPA ≥ 3.5, Co-curricular ≥ 70, Leadership ≥ 2 positions, Community Service ≥ 50 hours.
+Focuses on high academic excellence with strong leadership and community involvement.
+    - **MARA Scholarship**: Requires Family Income ≤ RM 80,000, CGPA ≥ 3.0, Co-curricular ≥ 50.
+Government scholarship for Bumiputera students with financial need and good academic performance.
+    - **Zakat Scholarship**: Requires Family Income ≤ RM 50,000, CGPA ≥ 2.8, Community Service ≥ 30 hours.
+Need-based scholarship for lower-income families with community service involvement.
+    - **Yayasan UTP Scholarship**: Requires CGPA ≥ 3.2, (Income ≤ RM 100,000 OR Co-curricular ≥ 60).
+Institutional scholarship for UTP students with good academic standing and active participation.
+  - For each scholarship, the system shows:
+    - Eligibility status (Eligible/Not Eligible)
+    - Detailed reasons why the student qualifies or what needs improvement
+    - Description of the scholarship focus and purpose
+  - Summary showing total number of eligible scholarships (e.g., "Eligible for 2 out of 4 scholarships")
+- **Model Explanations**:
+  - **Logistic Regression**: Statistical model that analyzes relationships using linear patterns.
+Provides baseline prediction and is easy to interpret.
+Good for understanding general eligibility trends.
+  - **Decision Tree**: Rule-based model that makes decisions by following a tree of questions.
+Shows clear decision rules and is highly interpretable.
+Helps users understand exactly which criteria they meet or don't meet.
+  - **Random Forest**: Advanced ensemble model that combines multiple decision trees.
+Most accurate and reliable prediction, considers complex patterns.
+Used as the primary model for final eligibility determination.
+  - Each model's prediction is displayed with its confidence percentage and explanation of how it works

 #### 10.2.2 Dashboard
 - Dataset statistics overview